Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 Warhead mass - 1000 km

-Launch of the Topol-E ICBM from the Kapustin Yar test site, 05/20/2014 (Zvezda TV channel,).
+Launch of the Topol-E ICBM from the Kapustin Yar test site, 05/20/2014 (Zvezda TV channel).

-Projections of Topol and Topol-E missiles (15Zh58 and 15Zh58E) - SS-25 SICKLE (, 2015).
+Projections of the Topol and Topol-E missiles (15Zh58 and 15Zh58E) - SS-25 SICKLE (, 2015).

-- "Start-1"- AES launch vehicle.
-The development of the launch vehicle began in 1989; the first launch was made on 03/25/1993.
+- "Start-1"- satellite launch vehicle.
+The development of the launch vehicle began in 1989.
+The first launch took place on March 25, 1993.

 Design - 5-stage launch vehicle.

-Presumably, the photo shows the launch of the Start-1 launch vehicle on March 25, 1993 (http://www.bmstu.ru/).
+Presumably the photo shows the launch of the Start-1 launch vehicle on March 25, 1993 (http://www.bmstu.ru/).

 Launch vehicle "Start-1" in the workshop of the Votkinsk Machine-Building Plant (http://www.iz-article.ru/).